 Curriculum: RN to BSN Courses

 Adventist University of Health Sciences (formerly known as Florida Hospital College of Health Sciences) is focused on providing quality course content while educating students.
 The degree includes a total of 72 trimester credit hours: 33 credits of Nursing Component courses and 39 credits of General Education courses.
-The degree can be completed in as few as 18 months.
+The degree can be completed in as few as 5 terms.